Who's got talent? You decide! Vote for your favorite performers in our Amateur Talent Contest

 The reader-selected winner of the competition will be announced on Friday.

-Welcome to the first day of voting for the Star Tribune Amateur Talent Contest.
+Welcome to the second day of voting for the Star Tribune Amateur Talent Contest.

 Good luck and thanks to all our contestants.